TarsCloud/TarsDocs_en/rumen/hello-world-1/tarsgo-kuai-su-ru-men.md

 >>>       $GOPATH/bin/tars2go *.tars
 ```

-## <a id="chapter-2"></a>C Define interface file
+## <a id="chapter-2"></a>Define interface file

-The interface document defines the request method, parameter field type, etc. for reference to the description of the interface definition document: 参考 kai-fa/tars_protocol.md
+The interface document defines the request method, parameter field type, etc. for reference to the description of the interface definition document, ref: kai-fa/tars_protocol.md

 n order to test our definition of an echoHello interface, the client request parameter is a short string such as "tars", and the service response is "Hello tars"